Cygnus X-1: Discovery and observation

+The companion star of the black hole Cygnus X-1 is the brighter of the two stars in the middle of the photo.
+A bowshock is created by the jet of energetic particles from the black hole as they collide with the interstellar medium.
+It can be seen as the arc near top of the photo.

 In April–May 1971, Luc Braes and George K. Miley from Leiden Observatory, and independently Robert M. Hjellming and Campbell Wade at the National Radio Astronomy Observatory, detected radio emission from Cygnus X-1, and their accurate radio position pinpointed the X-ray source to the star AGK2 +35 1910 = HDE 226868.
 On the celestial sphere, this star lies about half a degree from the 4th-magnitude star Eta Cygni.
-It is a supergiant star that is by itself incapable of emitting the observed quantities of X-rays.
-Hence, the star must have a companion that could heat gas to the millions of degrees needed to produce the radiation source for Cygnus X-1.
+HDE 226868 is a typical O-type supergiant; the strong X-ray emissions from Cygnus X-1 arise from gas being accreted onto Cygnus X-1 from HDE 226868, where the gas is heated to very high temperatures.

 Louise Webster and Paul Murdin, at the Royal Greenwich Observatory, and Charles Thomas Bolton, working independently at the University of Toronto's David Dunlap Observatory, announced the discovery of a massive hidden companion to HDE 226868 in 1972.
 Measurements of the Doppler shift of the star's spectrum demonstrated the companion's presence and allowed its mass to be estimated from the orbital parameters.
 Based on the high predicted mass of the object, they surmised that it may be a black hole, as the largest possible neutron star cannot exceed three times the mass of the Sun.

 With further observations strengthening the evidence, by the end of 1973 the astronomical community generally conceded that Cygnus X-1 was most likely a black hole.
 More precise measurements of Cygnus X-1 demonstrated variability down to a single millisecond.
 This interval is consistent with turbulence in a disk of accreted matter surrounding a black hole—the accretion disk.
 X-ray bursts that last for about a third of a second match the expected time frame of matter falling toward a black hole.